-Ruth Edwards Nature Center at Lowell Park, Dixon, IL
+For up-to-date information check out our FaceBook page @ Ruth Edwards Nature Center at Lowell Park, Dixon, IL

-or follow us on our new Twitter @ LowelParkDixon
+and follow us on Twitter @ LowelParkDixon

 Environmental education classes are available for students of all ages.
 Classes are designed to provide students with structured, hand-on learning that promotes a better understanding of the natural world and strengthens positive environmental values.

 We invite you to schedule a whole or half day visit.
 Please provide a minimum 3 weeks advance notice prior to the date you wish to reserve.
 Our naturalist will work with your to choose the activities and curriculum that best fit your needs.
-Call the Nature Center at 815-288-5209.
+Call the Nature Center at 815-288-5209

 Be Prepared at the Park for Bad Weather!